OpenVPN and Multi-WAN¶

 deployment to provide automatic failover for clients.
 If the OpenVPN servers use

 remote lines in the client configuration file would be:

 remote 198.51.100.3 1194 udp remote 203.0.113.5 1194 udp

 For clients configured on pfSense® software, the first

-by the Server Host or Address* field in the GUI.
-The second ``remote`` is
+Server Host or Address field in the GUI.
+Additional

 This method has three notable behaviors that some may find undesirable:

-Any connection failure will cause it to try the second server, even if it is not a WAN failure.
+Any connection failure will cause clients to try the next server, even if it is not a WAN failure.

-It will not “fail-back”.
-Once a client connects to the second server IP address it will stay there until disconnected.
+Once a client connects to another server it will stay there until it gets disconnected again.